keb-kebish/keb/docs/README.md

 - David Richter

 ### Change log
+- **1.0*
+    - _Breaking changes_
+        - Changed package names
+    - RelativeUrlResolver - Browser.url - can accept relative url

 - **0.4**
     - Basic configuration for Browser Management
         - **`StaticBrowserProvider`**
         - `NewBrowserForEachTestProvider`
         - see ["Browser Management"](#browser-management) section for details
     - Keb close all windows and tabs after each test
         - even close forgotten alert dialogs
         - see section "Browser Management" => "StaticBrowserProvider" => "openNewEmptyWindowAndCloseOtherAfterEachTest"
     - "Reporter" - possibility to implement own reporters
         - ScreenshotReporter - which can take screenshot after test
         - see ["Reporters"](#reporters) section for details
     - PasswordInput module

 - **0.3**
     - _Breaking changes_
         - KebTest - Take Configuration object instead of Browser
     - By default keb reuse the same WebDriver (Browser window) and hold it in static field